evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ![](../.gitbook/assets/cloud/generate_demo_project.png)

 It'll take a few moments to populate the data.
 In the background, Evidently will run the code to generate Reports and Test Suites for 20 days.
-Once it's ready, open the Project to see a monitoring dashboard with multiple tabs that show data quality, data drift, and model quality.
-You can customize the choice of panels and tabs.
+Once it's ready, open the Project to see a monitoring dashboard with multiple Tabs that show data quality, data drift, and model quality over time.

 ![](../.gitbook/assets/cloud/demo_dashboard.gif)

+You can customize the choice of Panels and Tabs for your Project – this is just an example.

-If you navigate to the "Reports" or "Test Suites" section using the left menu, you can see individual snapshots.
+If you navigate to the "Reports" or "Test Suites" section using the left menu, you can also see individual snapshots.
 They display the performance on a given day and act as a data source for the monitoring panels.

 Now, let's see how you can create something similar for your dataset!

 # Add a new project

-Now, let's create a dashboard to monitor data quality and drift using a toy dataset to mimic a production ML model.
-We'll go through the following steps:
+You'll use a toy dataset to mimic a production ML model.
+You'll follow these steps:
-* Prepare the tabular dataset.
+* Prepare a tabular dataset.
 * Run data quality and data drift Reports in daily batches.
 * Send them to Evidently Cloud.
 * Get dashboards to track metrics over time.
 * (Optional) Add custom monitoring panels.
 * (Optional) Run Test Suites for continuous testing.

-You can later explore more advanced workflows, such as monitoring the ML model quality, using the collector for near real-time monitoring, or tracking NLP and LLM models.
+In this example, you'll track data quality and drift.
+ML monitoring often starts here because true labels for assessing model quality come with a delay - until then, you can only monitor the incoming data and predictions.
+The tutorial covers the core workflow from data to dashboard which works for any evaluation.
+You can later expand it to monitor ML model quality and text-based LLM models too.

-To complete the tutorial, you can use the code snippets on this page or run a sample notebook.
+To complete the tutorial, use the provided code snippets or run a sample notebook.

 Jupyter notebook:
 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/sample_notebooks/data_and_ml_monitoring_tutorial.ipynb" %}